Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-18-Paths_to_PINN.md

 > The primary distinction lies not in the architecture itself, but in **what is being learned**.
 A **Forward PINN** learns the **state field** $u(x,t)$ when physical parameters are known, whereas an **Inverse PINN** learns both the **state field** and the **unknown physical parameters** simultaneously from sparse observations. and accurate.
 The same framework naturally extends to inverse PINNs, where unknown physical parameters are learned alongside the solution field.

-# PINN Loss Function Design: A Beginner's View
+# PINN Loss Function: The Magic Math of Embedding Physics and Data into the model

 The main idea behind a PINN is simple: